influenzanet/python-ifncli/readme.md

 - use the '--config' argument and pass the file location
 - Define the environment variable `IFN_CONFIG` with the path of the yaml file to use (caution it's not 'INF_CONFIG').

-To manage several platforms you can have one config for each, and switch from one another by changing the environment variable.
+To manage several platforms you can have one config for each, and switch from one another by changing the environment variable value to point to another configuration variable.

 The following resources directory is probably to be tracked by a VCS (like git) so it's recommended to put those configuration files outside it.